ArnaudHalvick/seo-playground/docs/seo-logic/parameters.md

 **Why keep in canonical?**
 Search results pages are already noindex, so keeping the query doesn't cause duplication issues.
 It preserves the specific search context.

+**Note**: This is demonstrated conceptually in the application.
+Actual search pages would follow this pattern.

 ## Stacked Parameters

 ### Stable + Stable